stephaneVercouillieBMID/slate/source/jose.html.md

 **crit** | Optionnal | This parameter has the same meaning, syntax, and processing rules as the </code>crit</code> parameter defined in the JWS section, except that parameters for a JWE are being referred to, rather than parameters for a JWS.

 <ol>
-  <li value="2">The JOSE Header will then be encoded using base64url to produce the enclosed string.</li>
+  <li value="2">The JOSE Header will then be encoded using using UTF-8 and base64url to produce the enclosed string.</li>
 </ol>

 ```http--inline